BangorUniversity/Research-Computing-Community/tutorials/data_storage/rclone.md

     - os/version: darwin 12.1 (64 bit)
     ```

-## Configure Rclone
+## Configure Rclone to access OneDrive

 - For this tutorial we will connect to Microsoft OneDrive, however a full list of supported providers and configuration details are available under the 'Supported Providers' heading on [Rclone's homepage](https://rclone.org/).
+Also, see below for accessing a Teams site file storage (SharePoint).

 - Create a remote called `bangor`.